plus3it/watchmaker/docs/faq.md

 container.
 See the [index](index) page for a list of all supported operating systems.

+## Does watchmaker support Amazon Linux 2023?

+Yes.
+Watchmaker supports Amazon Linux 2023.
+See the [index](index) page for a list of all supported operating systems.

 ## How can I exclude salt states when executing watchmaker?

 The Salt worker in Watchmaker supports an `exclude_states` argument.
 When